-When you’re looking for a knife to suit your needs, it’s important to get to know the different types of knife blades and learn what each type can do for you.
+When you’re looking for a knife to suit your needs, it’s important to get to know the different types of knife blades and blade shapes and learn what each type can do for you.
 This will help you make the right decision.

-Clip point knives are best for specialized tasks that require precision.
-For piercing, puncturing, and stabbing, the best picks are tanto point blades, spear point blades, and needle point blades.
+Clip point knives are best for specialized tasks that require precision, while drop point blade shapes are the most versatile knives.
+For piercing, puncturing, and stabbing, the best blade shapes are tanto point blades, spear point blades, and needle point blades.

 Trailing point blades, spey blades, and blades with gut hooks are useful during hunting.
 Slicing tasks are best served by straight back blades, wharncliffe blades, and serrated blades, while chopping can be accomplished with straight back blades, sheepsfoot blades, and dao cleavers.

-Whatever your need, there is a knife blade that can serve it best.
+Whatever your need, there is a knife blade shape that can serve it best.